 If you have state land nearby, take advantage of it.
 Go deeper into the harder parts of the woods to get to get to where the deer are.

-As another option, consider knocking on some doors nearby and asking permission to hunt on their property.
+As another option, consider knocking on some doors of nearby land owners or local farmers and asking permission to hunt on their property.
 If you do this, make sure to be presentable, competent, and let them know that you’re a safe, responsible hunter.

 Once you’ve secured your hunting spot, you can calculate the expense of gas.
-Keep in mind that it may take many hours of hunting in order to harvest some game.
+Keep in mind that it may take many hours of hunting in order to harvest some wild game meat.
 There is always the risk of striking out in the season, especially if you’re just learning how to hunt; but be persistent!
 There’s a reason it’s called “hunting” and not “collecting”.

 Cost #5: Time and processing materials or processing expense